 Where do we source our metals?

-All metals used at Jana Reinhardt Jewellery are from accredited suppliers, based in the UK and Germany.
+All metals used at Jana Reinhardt Jewellery are from accredited suppliers, based in the UK, using 100% recycled sterling silver, gold and platinum.
 These suppliers are continually buying back and recycling scrap metal, thus helping to create more environmentally friendly jewellery.
-We also often reuse our customers’ old or unwanted pieces in our bespoke jewelleryand designer jewellery collections by melting them down and turning them into a brand new piece according to the clients’ wishes.
-It is also possible for us to make jewellery from fair-trade gold, mined in Argentina and Columbia.

 What metals can we work with?

-The materials we work with on a day to day basis are 18ct gold in yellow, white and occasionally red as well as Platinum and Sterling Silver.
+The materials we work with on a day to day basis are Sterling Silver, 9 and 18ct gold in yellow, white and rose as well as Platinum.

-We also occasionally use 9ct gold, 14ct gold and palladium.
+We also occasionally use 14ct gold and palladium.
+Please contact us if you would like one of our designs in these metals.

 What is the difference between 18ct, 14ct and 9ct gold?